dwinchell/bld-book/content/drafts/draft-12-a-gala-invitation.md

 Knew you’d come around, Sunshine. 🌑 Tux shopping tomorrow.
 Non-negotiable.

 Luke stared at the message, a faint smile tugging at his lips.
 He let out a slow breath, and the pull of sleep didn’t seem so far away.

+The polished floors, cedar-scented air, and racks of suits that looked like they belonged in a museum set Luke on edge the moment he stepped inside.
+This wasn’t his world.
+The last time he’d worn anything remotely formal had been years ago, and even that felt awkward and forced.
+Now he stood in the entryway of a high-end men’s store, wishing the floor would swallow him whole.

+“Come on, Sunshine,” Raven’s teasing voice broke through his thoughts.
+She was already a few steps ahead, her grin sharp as ever.
+“You can’t just stand there looking like you’ve been dragged into a trap.”

+“This whole place feels like a trap,” he muttered, scanning the rows of suits with suspicion.
+“Do people actually spend this much on clothes?”

+“Yes, they do,” Raven said, her tone matter-of-fact as she grabbed his arm and dragged him further into the store.
+“And it’s called investing in your appearance.
+You should try it sometime.”

+Luke sighed, resigned.
+“I’m here, aren’t I?”

+“You are,” she agreed, patting his arm like he’d just done something heroic.
+“Now let’s make sure you don’t look like you just walked out of a dive.”

+She pulled a tuxedo off the rack and held it up to him, her eyes narrowing in exaggerated concentration.
+Luke stared at the intricate folds of fabric, his discomfort mounting.

+“I don’t even know how to put one of these on,” he admitted.

+“That’s what I’m here for,” Raven said, pushing the tuxedo into his hands and steering him toward the fitting rooms.
+“Go.
+Try it on.
+And don’t argue.”

+Luke sighed again but followed her direction.
+The fitting room felt claustrophobic as he wrestled with the tuxedo, muttering under his breath about unnecessary buttons and stiff collars.
+When he finally stepped out, the look on Raven’s face stopped him in his tracks.

+“Well?” he asked cautiously.
+“How ridiculous do I look?”

+Raven tilted her head, pretending to give it serious thought.
+“Ridiculous?
+No. Uncomfortable?
+Absolutely.
+But we can fix that.”

+She stepped closer, adjusting the lapels and smoothing the fabric over his shoulders.
+The proximity made him freeze for a moment, but her casual confidence put him slightly at ease.
+“You clean up nicely, Sunshine.”

+He felt his ears heat up and cleared his throat.
+“It’s just for one night, right?”

+“One night,” she confirmed, though the glint in her eyes suggested she was enjoying this far too much.
+“Now let’s find a tie to match your charming personality.”

+“Do I get a say in that?” he asked dryly.

+“Not a chance,” she said, already moving toward the tie display.

+Luke stood in front of the mirror, tugging awkwardly at the cuffs of the tuxedo jacket as Raven flitted between racks of ties.
+It was strange seeing himself like this, polished and formal.
+Out of place, but not as ridiculous as he’d feared.

+When she returned, holding up a dark blue tie with a triumphant grin, he couldn’t help but let out a small huff of laughter.
+“You’ve really thought this through, haven’t you?”

+“Of course,” she said, looping the tie around his neck and stepping closer to adjust it.
+“This is your armor for the gala, after all.
+Can’t have my dive partner looking anything less than sharp.”

+As her fingers deftly worked the knot, Luke found himself relaxing, the tension in his shoulders easing bit by bit.

+“There,” Raven said, stepping back to admire her handiwork.
+“Now you look like someone who belongs at a gala.”

+Luke glanced at himself in the mirror, the unfamiliar sight pulling a frown.
+“If you say so.”

+“I do,” she said firmly, clapping him on the shoulder.
+“And trust me, Sunshine, you’ll be the best-dressed person there.
+Well, second-best,” she added with a smirk.

+“Let me guess,” he said.
+“You’re planning to take the top spot.”

+“Obviously.”
+She winked and handed the tuxedo over to the store clerk.
+“Now let’s get this wrapped up before you change your mind.”

+Luke followed her to the register, shaking his head but not arguing.
+As much as he might grumble, he had to admit there was something oddly satisfying about the whole ordeal.
+Raven’s confidence and easy humor had a way of making even this—this bizarre, out-of-his-element experience—almost enjoyable.
+Almost.